basho/rfc/open/query-buffers-single-ldb.md

 ```

+### Query buffer lifecycle

 ### Deleting query buffers

 Another challenge with single-instance implementation is, how to delete the records after query buffers are no longer needed and reclaim disk space.
-Leveldb has an automatic bucket expiry feature, currently (as of 2017-01-20) in development, which we can use for this purpose.
+Leveldb has an *automatic bucket expiry* feature, currently (as of 2017-01-20) in development, which we can use for this purpose.

-Because buckets will need to be deleted after the last `put` and subsequent `get`, setting a fixed bucket expiry time is not suitable.
-A better solution would be to communicate to leveldb expiry module a list of buckets we want to drop.
-The expiry module will then work asynchronously to delete the discardable buckets and reclaim disk space.
+The expiry module *asynchronously queries* the Erlang code for expiry details of the buckets it sees appearing in the database (via `eleveldb:callback_router`), which it reads from bucket properties `expiry_enabled` and `expiry_minutes`.
+It then proceeds to delete the discardable buckets and reclaim disk space.

+The query buffers manager will provide expiry details for the buckets it owns, to the expiry module.
+For buckets it no longer needs, the properties will be `[{expiry_enabled, true}, {expory_minutes, 0}]`; for active buffers, it will be `[{expiry_enabled, false}]`.

+### Query buffer lifecycle

+Internally, query buffer manager keeps a list of query buffers.
+Each record contains the unique query_id of the query it was created for, and a status field denoting the current stage in the lifecycle:

+* `collecting_chunks`: collection of data is in progress.
+* `serving_fetches`: all chunks collected, buffer becomes available to serve fetches (normally, there is one fetch operation to be served as buffers are not reusable at the moment (as of 1.5.x).
+Expiry countdown starts.
+* `expiring`: buffer has expired and is no longer available for fetches.
+Query buffer manager awaits a leveldb expiry request on this buffer.
+* `expired`: leveldb expiry module has been notified about this buffer expiring, and will work asynchronously to delete it at its earliest convenince.
+Query buffer manager removes the qbuf record from the internal list on the next tick.

 ### References